-- 1. The Director of the Department of Student Life and the Student Activities Center reserves the discretion to approve or deny on-campus parties held in the Student Activities Center or other facilities on university grounds. - 2.
-Requests for on-campus parties must be received at least five (5) weeks of the proposed party date. - 3.
-Prior to party approval, student groups must identify three (3) campus faculty/staff personnel to chaperone the party from beginning to end, including set-up and break-down of the event. - 4.
-Student groups must have available in their agency or SFAB funds (depending on which account is appropriate for the event) enough funds to cover costs: - a) Facility \$50/hour/space after-hour fee for use of the facility - b) Security Public Safety officer \$35/hour/officer - i) number of officers is dependent on expected attendance of event (1:150) - ii) officers are scheduled for a minimum of 4 hours - c) Cleaning possible custodial cleaning fee of \$35/hour may apply.
+37. The Director of the Department of Campus Life and the Student Activities Center reserves the discretion to approve or deny on-campus parties held in the Student Activities Center or other facilities on University grounds.

-All fees are due to the Department of Student Life & the Student Activities Center 10 business days prior to the scheduled date of the event.
-Failure to remit payment will result in event cancellation.
+38. Requests for on-campus parties must be received at least five (5) weeks of the proposed party date.

+39. Prior to party approval, student groups must identify three (3) campus faculty/staff personnel to chaperone the party from beginning to end, including set-up and break-down of the event.

+40. Student groups must have available in their agency or SFAB funds (depending on which account is appropriate for the event) enough funds to cover the cost of two Public Safety officers at \$35/hour, and \$50/hour/space after-hour fee for use of the facility.

-- 5. On-campus parties shall be for the enjoyment of current students only.
+41. On-campus parties shall be for the enjoyment of current students only.
 Alumni and non-campus affiliates are not permitted to attend these events.
-Laker ID card swipe technology must be used to register Clayton State students attending the event. - 6.
-The sponsoring student organization is responsible for: - a) Damage caused to the facility and/or equipment beyond normal wear and tear. - b) The actions of their guests (including behavior and the destruction of property). - c) In instances where damage occurs, the student organization reserves the right to appeal any charges to the Director of Student Life. - 7.
-Student Life reserves the right to deny student entry to a late-night event.
-Student Life also reserves the right to end a late-night event early for administrative discretion.
-Re-entry into a late-night event location is prohibited.

-All late-night event attendees must abide by the following guidelines:

-- a) willing to submit to a search - b) possession of picture identification - c) may not be under the influence of alcohol or any illegal drugs, - d) wearing a campus late night event wristband. - i) The number of wristbands is determined prior to the scheduled date. - ii) The number of wristbands is not subject to change. - iii) The wristbands are provided by Student Life.
+Laker ID card swipe technology must be used to register Clayton State students attending the event.

-FOOD, GRILLING, FOOD SAFETY POLICY Food
+FOOD, GRILLING, FOOD SAFETY POLICY

+Food

 - 1. The following food policies are for all food distribution by student organizations, even if not using organizational funds. - 2.
 Food is not an allowed expense with SFAB allocated funds, with the exception of campus wide organizations.
 All other organizations can use agency and/or foundation funds for food items as necessary. - 3.
-For all food distribution in which food is purchased with, or a person will seek reimbursement from, organizational funds (with the exception of members-only meetings and small-scale fundraisers, such as bake sales), a list of recipients must be provided with original signatures from each attendee. - a) No payment or reimbursement will be processed without the signature sheet. - b) For some large-scale events, a signature sheet may be replaced by a ticket log, but prior approval is required from the SABO. - 4.
+For all food distribution in which food is purchased with, or a person will seek reimbursement from, organizational funds (with the exception of members- only meetings and small scale fundraisers, such as bake sales), a list of recipients must be provided with original signatures from each attendee.
+No payment or reimbursement will be processed without the signature sheet.
+For some large scale events, a signature sheet may be replaced by a ticket log, but prior approval is required from the SABO. - 4.
 For both events and fundraisers, the following items are approved for distribution: (a space request confirmation may be required in order to document that it is an official organization event) - i.
-Baked goods (bakery type foods such as cookies, brownies, cakes, etc.) - Catered foods, prepared in a professional kitchen (see Section 14.F "Catering" for more information).
+Baked goods (bakery type foods such as cookies, brownies, cakes, etc.) - ii.
+Catered foods, prepared in a professional kitchen (see Section 14.F "Catering" for more information).
 It is the responsibility of the student organization to make sure that all caterers have the appropriate food service licenses and liability insurance prior to using their services.
 The SABO may reserve the right to request a copy of the caterer's license and liability insurance. - iii.
-Soft drinks in sealed manufacturer's containers (Pepsi brand only) - iv.
+Soft drinks in sealed manufacturer's containers (Coca- Cola brand only) - iv.
 Prepared lemonade or fruit drinks - v.
 Misc. snack foods, upon pre-approval by the SABO - vi.
 Fruit (single serving, non-cut with a protective skin, such as bananas, apples, oranges) - vii.
-Ethnic foods that promote cultural diversity, upon pre-approval by the SABO - viii.
+Ethnic foods that promote cultural diversity, upon pre-approval by the SABO viii.
 If in doubt, ASK! - 5.
 For both events and fundraisers, the following items are NOT permitted: - i.
 Any item that needs to be refrigerated or heated - ii.
 Homemade items, other than bake sale goods - iii.
 Entrée items (including hot dogs, burgers, etc., with the exception of approved organization member only events and catered events) - iv.
-Any item that contains uncooked milk, cream cheese, eggs, whipped cream, yogurt, or frosting made with raw egg yolks or egg whites.
+Any item that contains uncooked milk, cream cheese, eggs, whipped cream, yogurt, or frosting made with raw egg yolks or egg whites. - v.

-- v.
 Any item with a strong or offensive odor may not be distributed in common indoor areas without specific approval. - vi.
 Any item that competes with official vendors on campus (Ex.
-Aladdin, The Grind, the bookstore, Pepsi, etc.)
+Sodexo, Jazzman's, the bookstore, Coca-Cola, etc.) - vii.

-vii.
 If in doubt, ASK!